 There are a lot of misconceptions out there about hiking in bear country.
-Some of them come from negative headlines about bear encounters, some come from misinformed friends, and a small fraction undoubtedly comes from the genius minds at Hanna-Barbera Productions.
+Some of them come from negative headlines about bear encounters, some come from misinformed friends, and a small fraction undoubtedly comes from the genius minds at Hanna-Barbera Productions with Yogi Bear.

 There’s no reason to be afraid of bears if you’ve got the right information and the right gear.

-Don’t get me wrong, they deserve a healthy respect and you should always take precautions when hiking in bear country.
-Even black bears can weigh in at over 500 pounds and… Ya know… They’ve got claws and stuff.
+Don’t get me wrong, they deserve healthy respect and you should always take precautions when hiking in bear country.
+Even black bears can weigh in at over 500 pounds!

 If I’m being honest, the thought of bears walking around my tent used to keep me up at night.
 Nowadays, the only things keeping me from blissful backcountry sleep are snoring and an overactive bladder.
-I don’t have any tips to help with those two, but I’ve got plenty for bears, so keep reading.
+I don’t have any tips to help with those two, but I’ve got plenty of bear safety tips, so keep reading.

 According to the National Park Service, the likelihood of you being injured in any form by a bear of any kind is about 1 in 2 million.
 To put that into perspective, here’s a list of things that are more likely to happen in your lifetime: